 Status A green check mark indicates that the Sensor Cluster is connected to Console.
-If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 41) Sensor Name Displays the name of the Sensor Cluster and a colored square with the color defined in its configuration.
+If you s "X" instead, make sure that the WANsupervisor service is running and look for error event log (see page 34).
+Sensor Name Displays the name of the Sensor Cluster and a colored square with the color defined in its configuration.
 Click to open a new tab with data specific to the Sensor Cluster.
-Administrators and operators can right-click to open the Sensor Cluster configuration window Pkts/s (In / Out) Inbound and outbound packets/second throughput Inbound Bits/s Inbound bits/second throughput and the usage percent Outbound Bits/s Outbound bits/second throughput and the usage percent
+Administrators and operators can right-click to open the Sensor Cluster configuration window.
+Pkts/s (In / Out) Inbound and outbound packets/second throughput.

-Received Pkts/s Packet/s reported by the associated Sensors IPs (Int./Ext.)
-IP addresses that sent or received traffic.
-The Int(ernal)/Ext(ernal) IPs are the IPs inside/outside the IP Zone.
-The Stats Engine parameter from the associated Sensors' configurations enables or disables the monitoring of external IPs Dropped Packets dropped by the Server Cluster CPU% Percentage of CPUs used by the Sensor Cluster process RAM Amount of memory utilized by the Sensor Cluster process Start Time Time when the Sensor Cluster instance started Server Which server runs the Sensor Cluster.
+Inbound Bits/s Inbound bits/second throughput and the usage percent.
+Outbound Bits/s Outbound bits/second throughput and the usage percent.
+Received Pkts/s Packet/s reported by the associated Sensors.
+IPs (Int.)
+IP addresses (from to the IP Zone) that send or receive traffic.
+Dropped Packets dropped by the Server Cluster.
+CPU% Percentage of CPUs used by the Sensor Cluster process.
+RAM The amount of memory utilized by the Sensor Cluster process.
+Start Time The time when the Sensor Cluster instance started.
+Server Which server runs the Sensor Cluster.
 Click to open a new tab with data specific to the server.
-Administrators and operators can right-click to open the Server Configuration window
+Administrators and operators can right-click to open the Server Configuration window.